Cryptographic Proof of Hardware-Attested Reserves

 What CPHAR can support

-What CPHAR does not prove by itself
+What CPHAR does not claim

 How the attestation flow works